movingelectrons/bash/README.md

 #Introduction
-These scripts help me setup a new system quickly.
+These scripts help me setup a new lubuntu (18.10?+) system quickly, and a few other very handy things.

-Last used on lubuntu 18

-install using './install1.sh', followed by 'install2.sh'
+First I copy/paste contents of copy_paste_me.sh into a new script, then chmod +x ./script.sh, then, after setting up ssh keys, I can run ./setup.sh

 remember to run :Helptags in vim